Calf Strain

 Calf Strain and Calf Tears

-Calf strain is a common lower leg injury where calf muscle fibres are overstretched or torn.
-It often causes sudden pain, tightness, limping, bruising or difficulty pushing off when walking, running or jumping.
+Calf strain is an injury where calf muscle fibres are overstretched or torn.
+It often causes sudden calf pain, tightness, limping, bruising, swelling or difficulty pushing off when walking, running or jumping.

 A calf strain or calf tear can affect sport, work and everyday movement.
 Early physiotherapy assessment helps identify the likely severity, guide safe rehabilitation, and reduce the risk of repeat calf injury.

-Common calf strain symptoms: sudden calf pain, tightness, limping, pain when pushing off, bruising, swelling, or feeling like you were kicked in the back of the leg.
+Common calf strain symptoms: sudden calf pain, tightness, limping, pain when pushing off, bruising, swelling, reduced calf power, or feeling like you were kicked in the back of the lower leg.

 What Is a Calf Strain?